tcartwright/AddNoteProperty/README.md

 }
 ```

-The [re] parameter hasChanged can be used to keep track of whether or not the function made any changes to the object.
+The optional \[ref\]$hasChanged parametercan be used to keep track of whether or not the function made any changes to the object.
 Useful to determine you are changing a pre-existing object, and need to know whether to save it or not.
 ```powershell
 [bool]$changed = $false
 $obj = [PSCustomObject]@{ "Testing" = "foo" }